-- Loss of naturalistic quality as a result of further intrusion of suburban development, large institutional buildings and tall structures. - Developments within the valley or adjoining character areas that would increase the perception of the level of development surrounding the valley, which would therefore weaken the current perception that the river Yare is unconnected to the major city. - Further disturbance of the tranquillity of the area by traffic, in particular, the detrimental impact of cross-valley links or the upgrading of existing links. - · Sensitivity of recreational uses to loses in naturalistic quality. - Developments that intrude upon the views into the landscape, including views from the Norwich Southern Bypass.
+- Developments within the valley or adjoining character areas that would increase the perception of the level of development surrounding the valley, which would therefore weaken the current perception that the river Yare is unconnected to the maior city. - Further disturbance of the tranquillity of the area by traffic, in particular, the detrimental impact of cross-valley links or the upgrading of existing links. - Sensitivity of recreational uses to loses in naturalistic quality. - Developments that intrude upon the views into the landscape, including views from the Norwich Southern Bypass.